 March 22, 2019

-It is noted that current patient-reported outcome measures are not as practical or clinically useful as is needed for patients with CKD.
-Therefore, researchers analyzed the efficacy of a new CKD-specific quality of life scale against the commonly used kidney disease quality of life-36 (KDQOL-36) measure.
+The Nephrology News noted that current patient-reported outcome measures are not as practical or clinically useful as is needed for patients with CKD.
+Therefore, researchers compared the usefulness a new CKD-specific QDIS scale against the commonly used KDQOL-36 measure.

 Three groups of patients (either non-dialysis stages 3 to 5, on dialysis or post-transplant) were included for a total of 145 patients.
-According to the study, each patient completed the KDQOL-36, SF-12v2, CKD-QOL-6 item static form and the CKD-QOL computer adaptive test (CAT) at baseline and 3 months.
+According to the study, each patient completed the KDQOL-36, SF-12, CKD-QOL-6 (QDIS-CKD prototype) static and computer adaptive test (CAT) forms at baseline and 3 months.
 Researchers compared baseline results with 3-month outcomes to determine the efficiency and validity of each survey.

 Researchers found that KDQOL-36 and CKD-QOL saw more success in determining patient outcomes than the SF-12v2.
-Two of the relative validity results favored the CKD-QOL over the KDQOL, according to the study.
-Both static and CAT surveys were comparable in determining CKD outcomes.
-The physical domain scores of the SF-12v2 survey, as well as the symptoms domain scores of the KDQOL-36, worsened as the number of comorbid conditions increased.
+Two of the relative validity results favored the CKD-QOL over the KDQOL for both static and CAT surveys for determining CKD outcomes.
+The generic physical domain scores of the SF-12 survey, as well as the symptoms domain scores of the KDQOL-36, worsened as the number of comorbid conditions increased.

 Nephrology News & Issues corresponded with John E. Ware Jr., PhD, chief science officer and chair of John Ware Research Group Inc. and co-author of this study.
 Ware explained the clinical significance of the research